The VFW will not rest until we

 achieve the fullest possible accounting of all missing American military

 service members from all wars.

-The numbers of unaccounted-for personnel are staggering, and the length of time
+The numbers of unaccounted-for personnel are staggering, currently 83,000, and the length of time

-since they have been lost is extensive.
+since they have been lost is extensive, going back to World War II.
 Many will never be recovered because

-the loss occurred over deep water or the eyewitnesses to the incidents have
+the loss occurred over deep water, were due to catastrophic explosions, or eyewitnesses to the incidents have

 veterans’ groups to urge their cooperation and assistance to obtain information